u16052642/thrive_erp_documentation/documentation-16.0/content/applications/marketing/email_marketing/unsubscriptions.rst

 .. image:: unsubscriptions/blacklisted-email-addresses.png
    :align: center
-   :alt: View of the blacklisted email addresses page in Odoo Email Marketing.
+   :alt: View of the blacklisted email addresses page in Thrive Bureau ERP Email Marketing.

-When a blacklisted record is selected from this page, Odoo reveals a separate page with that blacklisted recipient's contact information.
+When a blacklisted record is selected from this page, Thrive Bureau ERP reveals a separate page with that blacklisted recipient's contact information.

 .. image:: unsubscriptions/blacklisted-contact-form.png
    :align: center
-   :alt: View of a blacklisted contact detail form in Odoo Email Marketing.
+   :alt: View of a blacklisted contact detail form in Thrive Bureau ERP Email Marketing.

 In the :guilabel:`Chatter` of this page, there's a time-stamped message, informing the user when that recipient blacklisted themselves (via a :guilabel:`Mail Blacklist created` log note).